basu-ship/FoodSaver/README.md

 - Haldia Institute of Technology for supporting this initiative
 - Government of West Bengal for their partnership
 - All the restaurants and NGOs who make this platform possible

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to FoodSaver.

 ---